Saturday, December 29, 2012

 ONE SENTENCE DEFINITION OF WORSHIP

-Here is my simplified one sentence definition of worship: "Worship is a deliberate moment when we spiritually bow down before the Lord and express our sincere praise, thanksgiving and adoration."
+"Worship is a deliberate moment when we spiritually bow down before the Lord and express our heart-felt praise, awe, thanksgiving or adoration."